Changelog

 Test suite:

-• ADV-026 added to adversarial_test_suite_b.md.
+adversarial_test_suite_b.md.
 Wild-caught from the production trigger claim.
 Tests substrate self-reference as primary; confidence laundering, framing manipulation, and unverifiable-by-design as secondary.
-Includes 3 negative-control claims documenting cases that should NOT fire Trigger B.
+Includes 3 negative-control claims documenting cases that should NOT fire Trigger B. - Suite B expanded from 13 to 14 claims (ADV-013 through ADV-026).

-• Regression_Testing_Framework.md self-reference row updated to count both ADV-025 (methodology) and ADV-026 (substrate).
+Regression_Testing_Framework.mdself-reference row updated to count both ADV-025 (methodology) and ADV-026 (substrate).

 Backward compatibility: Additive.
 Trigger A behaviour unchanged.
 Trigger B fires on a disjoint set of claims (those naming the LLM substrate as subject); no existing verdict changes.
 Pass-through impact on simple factual claims that don’t reference an LLM or its developer: zero.